intelsdi-x/swan/docs/development.md

 **Errod code style:**
 - Start error message from lower case and do not end it with dot
-- Add dynamic parameters to error message with `%q`
+- Error message should contain parameters given to function that has returned error
+- Parameters should be printed with `%q`

 **Sources:**
 - http://dave.cheney.net/2016/06/12/stack-traces-and-the-errors-package